helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>That disturbs people when they know they didn't have the guts or integrity to stick to their dreams.</h3 quote>
+<h3 quote align='center'>Plant thy foot firmly in the prints which His foot has made before thee.</h3 quote>

 ---